ecurry15/Azure-HoneyNet-Soc/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics I measured in my environment for another 12 hours, but after I have applied security controls:
 Start Time 2024-01-02 23:00:12
 Stop Time	2024-01-03 23:00:12